wanggrun/SYSU-30k/README.md

 ## Download the dataset

 Note that our original training set occupies 462G's memory.
-We are not able to upload the original data with such a large memory.
+We are not able to upload the original data taking up such a large memory.
 As a result, we downsample the train images from 288 * x resolution to 144 * x resolution with x representing the shortest edge.
 The compressed data sum up to 100+G.

 ### Download the training set